tbenthompson/tbenthompson_site/content/post/reasons_for_research_scientists.md

 * Are research scientists ever viewed as "competition" by PIs?
 * Does anyone have a good argument why academia should not employ research scientists?
 Almost everyone I talk to thinks that this part of the system is obviously broken.
 Despite that, there is slow progress.
 * Why don't more scientists return to academia from the private sector?
 I think this one-dimensional flux of scientists from academia into the private sector leaves academia with many blind-spots.
 I don't think compensation is the whole story for why people don't return to academia.

+<sub>Thanks to many people for their help in thinking about writing about this.
+In particular, Sasha Chapin, Milan Cvitkovic, Liz Santorella and Yuri Vishnevsky have been helpful!</sub>